 - 1. On a call for fan operation, the thermostat applies 24 VAC to the G terminal on the furnace control board. - 2.
-The circulating air blower is energized immediately on the heating speed. - 3.
-If the furnace is operated in the continuous ON position at the thermostat and is then switched to AUTO, the circulating blower will operate for a specified delay (factory set at 120 seconds).
+The circulating air blower ramps to 1/2 of the selected airflow.

 Furnace Fails to Operate

 If the furnace does not operate check the following: